astronomer/docs/astro/runtime-image-architecture.md

 ## Default environment variables

-The following table lists the Airflow environment variables that have different default values on Astro Runtime.
+The following table lists the Airflow environment variables that have different default values on Astro Runtime as of Astro Runtime version {{RUNTIME_VER}}.
 Unlike [global environment variables](platform-variables.md) set on the data plane, you can override the values of these variables for specific use cases.
 To edit the values of the default Airflow environment variables, see [Set environment variables on Astro](manage-env-vars.md).

 | Environment Variable                                            | Description                                                                                                                                                                                 | Value                                                                        |
 | --------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------- |